mindstorm38/portablemc/README.md

 pip install --user portablemc
 ```

-It's recommended to keep `--user` because this allows to install the launcher for your
+It's recommended to keep `--user` because this installs the launcher for your
 current user only, it is implicit if you are not an administrator and if you are, it
 allows not to modify other users' installations.